Mitek-Systems/MiSnap-Android/documentation/views_integration_guide.md

 2. Create (or find in the current view hierarchy) the `MiSnapView` and register for `LiveData` updates from events like `feedbackResult`, `finalFrame`, and `controllerErrors`.

 3. Call `MiSnapView.startMiSnapSession(...)` to start a session by passing the `MiSnapSettings` from step 1.
+Make sure to provide the `requireTakePictureCapability` option to ensure that the take picture capability is enabled, if not provided, the `MiSnapView` will infer if it's needed based on the settings provided.

 Please see `examples/misnapview/MiSnapViewXml.kt` and `examples/misnapview/MiSnapViewCode.kt` for the full code sample.